Acadian roots grow strong in New Brunswick.

 And no one does it better than the Acadians.
 Their love of life is infectious – come for a visit and you’ll find yourself welcomed with open arms into Acadian festivals, gatherings, and even homes.

 Caraquet, New Brunswick is THE place to make some noise and join in the celebration of Acadian culture.
-This inviting town is home to the Festival acadien de Caraquet every August, which closes on National Acadian Day with the biggest party in Acadie - the Grand Tintamarre!
+Every August, this inviting town is home to the Festival acadien de Caraquet, which closes on National Acadian Day with the biggest party in Acadie - the Grand Tintamarre!
 Get decked out in Acadian colours, grab anything that makes noise (bells, drums, horns, pots, spoons), and join a parade of more than 20,000 people in an Acadian cultural celebration like no other.
 National Acadian Day events take place across the province every year on August 15th.

 Food of Acadie